 My name is Dan Gallagher.
 I hailed from the Philadelphia PA area, where I grew up w/ my parents & younger sister (also a teacher).
 After twelve years attending the Archdiocese of Philadelphia School System, I ventured off to Lebanon Valley College to earn a Bachelor’s Degree in Elementary Education.
 I spent a small time teaching in the Philadelphia Public School System prior to arriving at Springfield Township School District.
 I spent the remainder of that school year working for Kelly Educational Staffing, spending much of my days at Enfield Elementary.
 The following year, I landed my own classroom as a fourth-grade teacher.
 In 2008, I made a hard decision to leave the classroom & head to the computer lab.
 This spurred me to earn a Master’s of Education in Instructional Technology at Arcadia University w/ a General Technology Certificate.
 After two years in the computer lab, I was tasked w/ being the building Instructional Technology Coach, focusing on assisting the teachers w/ incorporating technology in their classrooms, like Elmo Document Cameras and SMART Tables.
-I also accepted a position as an Adjunct Professor w/ Arcadia University’s Graduate Studies Program for Instructional Technology.
+I also accepted a position as an Adjunct Professor w/ Arcadia University’s Graduate Studies Program for Instructional Technology (until the University’s discontinuation of the program).
 Currently, I am a Teacher Resource Specialist for Technology w/ the West Windsor-Plainsboro Regional School District in NJ.
-I assist teachers w/ incorporating technology into their classrooms, mainly Chromebooks, iPads & SMART Boards.
+I assist teachers w/ incorporating technology into their classrooms, mainly Chromebooks, also iPads & SMART Boards.

 Eagle Scout – Boy Scouts of America